96-38/nh-translation-helper/README.md

 $ nh-translation-helper
 ```

-When you run for the first time, please set the API KEY.
+When you start translation for the first time, please set the API KEY.

 ## Note